tejlibre/ActionFPS-Book/Contributor-Guide.md

 ### Live discussion

-If you want us to forget, use [Discord](https://discord.gg/YB35KE3).
+If you want us to forget/discuss, use [Discord](https://discord.gg/YB35KE3).

 If you want use to remember, use a GitHub issue, such as [ActionFPS Issues](https://github.com/scalawilliam/actionfps/issues) and  [ActionFPS-Game Issues](https://github.com/lucasgautheron/actionfps-game/issues).

 ### When you have an initial idea